List of Distractions While Driving: 11 Common Distractions

 In 2020, over 3,000 people were killed in the United States because of distracted drivers, according to the National Highway Traffic Safety Administration.
 And the kicker is these car crashes were completely preventable; avoiding the distractions could have saved a life.
 Unfortunately, when you become a parent with kids in the car, focusing on the road is even more difficult.

 Changing the song, checking a notification, or munching on french fries may seem like quick tasks that can’t do any harm.
 But, the truth is, if you’re multitasking (driving AND doing anything else), you’re distracted driving.
-And, distracted driving is extremely dangerous for you, your passengers, other drivers, and even pedestrians.
+And, distracted driving is extremely dangerous for you, your passengers, other motorists, and even pedestrians.

 Since many are not aware of just how easy it is to lose focus while driving, we’ve dedicated this post to distracted driving.
 We’ll list common distractions while driving you may not realize are a big deal.
 Then, we’ll give you some tips to avoid putting you, your family, and your community at risk.
 Here’s we go: